A Sub-sampled Tensor Method for Non-convex Optimization: Fulfilling the sampling conditions

-In this section, we prove how to ensure that the sampling conditions in Eqs.~\eqref{eq:sampling_g}-\eqref{eq:sampling_t} are satisfied.
+In this section, we show how to ensure that the sampling conditions in Eqs.~\eqref{eq:sampling_g}-\eqref{eq:sampling_t} are satisfied.
 We discuss two cases: i) random sampling \emph{without} replacement, and ii) sampling with replacement.